robisim74/angular-l10n/README.md

 ```

 ### Asynchronous loading
-To inizialize the Localization class for the asynchronous loading add the following code in the body of constructor of the route component:
+To inizialize the LocalizationService class for the asynchronous loading add the following code in the body of constructor of the route component:
 ```TypeScript
 this.localization.addTranslation('en'); // Required: adds a new translation. this.localization.addTranslation('it');